Milnor Invariants and Twisted Whitney Towers: Abstract

 \section{Abstract}

+This paper describes the relationship between the first non-vanishing {\em Milnor invariants} of a classical link and the intersection invariant of a \emph{twisted Whitney tower}.
+This is a certain 2-complex in the $4$--ball, built from immersed disks bounded by the given link in the $3$--sphere together with finitely many `layers' of Whitney disks.

+The \emph{intersection invariant} is a higher-order generalization of the intersection number between two immersed disks in the $4$--ball, well known to give the linking number of the link on the boundary, which measures intersections among the Whitney disks and the disks bounding the given link, together with information that measures the twists (framing obstructions) of the Whitney disks.

-This paper describes the relationship between the first non-vanishing Milnor invariants of a link in the $3$--sphere and the tree-valued intersection invariant of a twisted Whitney tower in the $4$--ball bounded by the link.
-This relationship plays a key role in the classifications of both the framed and twisted Whitney tower filtrations on link concordance \cite{WTCCL}, and here the \emph{higher-order Arf invariants} associated to these filtrations are shown to detect the difference between two natural notions of `nilpotent approximations' to slicing a link.
-New geometric characterizations of links with vanishing length $\leq 2k$ Milnor invariants are also given.
+This interpretation of Milnor invariants as higher-order intersection invariants plays a key role in our classifications \cite{CST0,WTCCL} of both the framed and twisted Whitney tower filtrations on link concordance.
+Here we show how to realize the \emph{higher-order Arf invariants}, which also play a role in the classifications, and derive new geometric characterizations of links with vanishing length $\leq 2k$ Milnor invariants.

 \keywords{Milnor invariants, Whitney towers, twisted Whitney disk, link concordance, higher-order Arf invariants, trees, gropes, $k$-slice}